Wearing headphones for hours on end while gaming can be annoying and restrictive.

 - Exceptionally immersive surround sound feel for a 2.1 set up

 - Bluetooth makes it easy to swap between PC and phone use

 - LED lighting works in sync with most big games to create a more immersive gaming experience

 - The default bass might be a bit too strong

-The thing that puts the G560 above all other 2.1 in our book is that they were specifically crafted for gaming purposes and it really shows.
-They have an impressive 240 Watt peak and a unique driver set up created just for gaming which works together with the DTS:X integrated surround sound feature that creates a 3D sound experience that you usually only see with 5.1 speaker setups.
+The thing that puts the G560 above all other 2.1 in our book is that they were explicitly crafted for gaming purposes and it shows.
+They have an impressive 240 Watt peak, and a unique driver set up created just for gaming which works together with the DTS:X integrated surround sound feature that creates a 3D sound experience that you usually only see with 5.1 speaker setups.

 Best 5.1 Computer Speakers